- Detection and evaluation of coronary artery disease

 Cardiac Stress Test Preparation

-The patient may not eat for four hours prior to examination.
+The patient may not eat for four hours prior to the cardiac stress test.
 No smoking for 24 hours prior to the scan.
-Caffeine may also be restricted.
+Caffeine may also be restricted during cardiac stress test preparation.

 Cardiac Stress Test Procedure